jroesch/dependent-tychk/write-up/dt-simple.md

 Now the meat is in the inference judgment which attempts to synthesize a type given a term.
 A key thing to notice here is how we move between the checking and inference judgment, in order for us to synthesize a term's type we may need to check sub-component's types.
+In some places we need to call `eval`.
+This is because we have a dependency typed language where types maybe be terms.

 ```haskell
 -- The second judgement is a inference judgement which